valendesigns/option-tree/readme.txt

 = 2.5.2 =
 * Hotfix - Remove `$.browser.msie` JS error caused by function being deprecated.
+* Hotfix - Don't allow duplicate Google Fonts in the `ot-google-fonts-css` enqueue.

 = 2.5.1 =
 * Hotfix - Overhaul the Colorpicker Opacity option type so it saves rgba values, not arrays.